 It may or may not.
 There is no guarantee.

-But as we have learned over and over again, our subconscious mind is always working in the background.
+But as we have learned repeatedly, our subconscious mind is always working in the background.

-So it’s possible that you might get some ideas or answers to solve the problem at hand.
+So you might get some ideas or answers to solve the problem at hand.

 Now, this might sound like a magic trick.
 But it’s not!